 Borgo Argenina at a Glance:

 Location: Gaiole in Chianti, 13 km (15 min)

 Distance: Siena (35 min) & Cortona (70 min)

 Villas: 3 private villas for 2 - 5 persons

-Type of board: Breakfast & Cooking Lessons upon request
+Type of board: Breakfast - Cooking Lessons on request

-However, for the most part, all you need to do is sit out on the cosy panoramic terrace or in the colorful garden area between the self-catering apartments and you can probably see for yourself just how beautiful this area is … even without the help of a glass of wine and a plate of bruschetta by your side.
+However, for the most part, all you need to do is sit out on the cozy panoramic terrace or in the colorful garden area between the self-catering apartments and you can probably see for yourself just how beautiful this area is... even without the help of a glass of wine and a plate of bruschetta by your side.

 Each guest receives a map where she highlights some of her favorite places to visit in the area - many of which are within walking distance and will make the perfect path for taking one of a kind photos.
 The second special gift is a small little book with her “Mamma” recipes.
 Her eyes teared up a bit when I asked if they were her mother’s favorite recipes:

 “These are the recipes from many of the mothers I have known throughout my life... each with something special to share.”